And1F/CodeWars/0000_README.md

-# CodeWars
+# CodeWars x Leetcode
-This repository contains all my solved CodeWars problems since 07.07.2023
+This repository contains all my solved CodeWars and LeetCode problems since 07.07.2023
-My goal is to at least solve one kata a day
+My goal is to at least solve one problem a day
 Codewars is an educational community for computer programming.
 On the platform, software developers train on programming challenges known as kata
+Leetcode is an educational platform for computer programming.
+On the platform, software developers train on programming problems
-Number of solved kata so far: 32
+Number of solved problems so far: 33
 Most consecutive days are 18 from 07.07.2023 until 25.07.2023
-On going streak: 12 days from 27.07.23
+On going streak: 13 days from 27.07.23

-Description of the solved kata:
+Description of the solved problems:
 -------------------------------

 0001_josephus.py: